JoeyEremondi/spire.github.io/source/_posts/2014-01-05-an-unremarkable-type-checker.markdown

 Because so many algorithms in a dependently typed language take or return redex-free terms, having a canonical type theory makes things easier and less error prone.
-Substitution into canonical terms is no longer closed under substitution, hence _hereditary substitution_ evaluates as it substitutes to remove redexes.
+Canonical terms are no longer closed under substitution, hence _hereditary substitution_ evaluates as it substitutes to remove redexes.